AC compressor clutch not engaging: How to troubleshoot

 Step 4: No power at the AC compressor clutch connector.
 Is the system pressure too high?

 • Connect a manifold gauge to the high and low-pressure ports.
-AC is not run for at least one hour and the engine and AC turned off.
+AC is not run for at least one hour, and the engine and AC are turned off.• Record the high and low side pressure.

 • Consult the R-134a temperature chart below to determine the STATIC pressure.